 Still, the limitations to cross-technology capability mean that if you choose OATS, you will most likely need additional automation tools to achieve complete test coverage and to have full end-to-end testing, which is the goal for most QA teams in enterprise organizations.

-With LEAPWORK’s no-code automation platform, enterprises can run test and process automation across all Oracle-based applications.
+With Leapwork’s no-code automation platform for Oracle, enterprises can run test and process automation across all Oracle-based applications.

 Conventional Oracle automation requires a sophisticated understanding of the Oracle technology stack as well as programming languages - a problem that no-code solves.

 Leapwork’s visual user interface removes the complexity of programming, enabling cross-application test automation to be built using flowcharts rather than scripts, which not only eases and speeds up the setup of automation flows, but also reduces maintenance burdens - a major time-saver in the long run.